ResursBank/woocommerce-gateway/readme.txt

 = Contribute =

-Help us by joining [Crowdin](https://crwd.in/resurs-bank-woocommerce-gateway) as a translator!
+Help us translate the plugin by joining [Crowdin](https://crwd.in/resurs-bank-woocommerce-gateway)!

 Do you think there are ways to make our plugin even better?
 Join our project for woocommerce at [Bitbucket](https://bitbucket.org/resursbankplugins/resurs-bank-payment-gateway-for-woocommerce)